Visillect/CubePlusPlus/README.md

 See also a more [detailed description](./description/description.md).

+# Small version of Cube++

+In addition to the main Cube++ dataset, small and simpler version of it is prepared.
+Small dataset contains 4x downscaled images which have <2 degrees difference between left and right ground truth illumination estimation.
+It includes only images with single source illumination, consequently ground truth file contains only one ground truth per image.
+Small dataset wieghts around 2GB.
+Small dataset contains PNG and JPG files, gt.csv with ground truth data and properties.csv with manual annotation data:
+* **PNG/{img_id}.png** – 16-bit PNG images
+* **gt.csv** – Ground truth chromaticities answers.
+Ground truth file.
+The table contains automatically calculated ground truth values.
+The columns are: image (contains image id) and three columns r, g, b with the corresponding RGB illumination estimation.
+The illumination estimation is normalized so that r + g + b = 1
+* **properties.csv** – Annotation and metadata file.
+The table contains the most relevant meta information of the dataset images.
+It includes image column (contains image id), ds_version (0.0 for Cube images; 1.0 for Cube+ extension and IEC2019 test images; 2.0 for Cube++ extension), manually labeled properties (only daytime; place; illumination; is_sharp; shadows), selected EXIF fields
+* **JPG/{img_id}.jpg** – JPEG images, for visualization purposes only

 # Papers
 If you use the dataset in your research, please refer to the following paper:
 * Ershov, Egor I., A. V. Belokopytov, and A. V. Savchik.
 "Problems of dataset creation for light source estimation." arXiv preprint [arXiv:2006.02692](https://arxiv.org/abs/2006.02692).